 Much of AES’s work has focused on school choice, equity, excellence and diversity.
-Since 1996, AES has performed 67 Magnet Schools Assistance Program evaluations—more than any other provider.
-We are currently working on 10 Magnet Schools Assistance Program evaluation projects in Connecticut, New York, Florida, and California.
-AES partners with UCLA’s National Center for Research on Evaluation, Standards, and Student Testing (CRESST) for test score analysis as well as survey design and analysis.
+Since 1996, AES has performed 68 Magnet Schools Assistance Program evaluations.
+We are currently working on 7 Magnet Schools Assistance Program evaluation projects in Connecticut, Florida, and California.
+AES partners with UCLA’s National Center for Research on Evaluation, Standards, and Student Testing (CRESST) for evaluation studies as well as survey design and analysis.

 Other programs we have evaluated include the Voluntary Public School Choice, Smaller Learning Communities, Teaching American History, Title IIB Math and Science Partnership, Title IID Enhancing Education Through Technology, Title VII Bilingual Education, 21st Century Community Learning Centers, Drug-Free Schools, and National Science Foundation programs.
 AES has also written successful proposals for many of these programs.